We're Here For You.

 IF YOU HAVE A LIFE-THREATENING EMERGENCY, CONTACT 911!

-Central Penn College offers counseling services to all of its students.
-You may seek counseling for a variety of reasons - stress, relationship management, time management, depression, anger issues, grief and loss, substance abuse, etc. When it becomes too much to handle alone, please reach out for additional help through the counseling services at Central Penn.
+Central Penn College offers counseling services to all of its students in person or through e-counseling methods.
+You may seek counseling for a variety of reasons - stress, relationship concerns, time management, depression, anger issues, grief and loss, substance use/abuse, pregnancy, abuse (sexual, emotional, physical), family issues, life transition, etc. When it becomes too much to handle alone, please reach out for additional help through the counseling services at Central Penn.
 You are not alone.

-Central Penn allocates a minimum of three (3) hour-long sessions for each student, as stated in the business policy.
-If long-term counseling is needed, the counselor will refer you to an outside agency.
+Central Penn allocates a minimum of three (3) hour-long sessions for each student as stated in the business policy and specific policies regarding counseling services are clarified in the counseling disclaimer.
+Please review both.

-Miller holds a Pennsylvania State Board of Social Workers, Marriage and Family Therapists, and professional counselors' license for social work practice to include provision of counseling (License No. SW127946).
-As a social worker and a member of the National Association of Social Workers (NASW), Miller ensures her social work practice is within the guidelines of the Code of Ethics.
+Megan Cline recently obtained her social work license from the Pennsylvania State Board of Social Workers, Marriage and Family Therapists to continue practicing in the field of counseling and social work.
+As a social worker and member of the National Association of Social Workers (NASW), Cline ensures that she practices within typical social work guidelines and properly abides by the Code of Ethics.

 Under the direction of Ms. Cline, master-level counseling interns may provide services to members of the student body.
 The intern will notify the student of intern status.
 The student has the right to refuse services by an intern.

 Office Hours – Tuesdays-Fridays 10-5 p.m.
 (Summerdale), Lancaster center TBA

 Appointments – Can be made in person, by phone at (717) 728-2416 or by e-mail